xtie97/PET-Report-Summarization/README.md

-# Fine-tuning Large Language Models (LLMs) for PET Report Summarization
+# Fine-tuning Large Language Models (LLMs) for PET Report Summarization :bookmark_tabs:

 This repo contains the code for training LLMs on a large corpus of PET reports and generating impressions based on PET reports (a large majority is whole-body PET/CT reports).